Every endpoint Tormano's UI uses is also available as a REST API for programmatic access.

 Audit trail

-Every API call writes to the audit log with the API key name as the actor.
-Revoking a key disables all its activity but the historical audit records survive.
+Every API call writes to the audit log with the API key as the actor.
+Deleting a key disables its access, but the historical audit records survive.

 Webhooks vs polling

-If you need real-time events, use outgoing webhooks instead of polling the API.
-Lower latency, lower load, simpler code.
+If you need real-time events, subscribe to outgoing webhooks instead of polling the API — lower latency, lower load, simpler code.